 You stream movies, play video games, work, study and scroll through Reddit on your computer.
 But have you ever wondered how computers actually work or what is computer science all about?
 A simple computer science definition is:

-Computer science is the study of computers, including computational theory, hardware and software design, algorithms, and the way humans interact with technology.
+Computer science is the study of computers, including computational theory, hardware and software design, algorithms and the way humans interact with technology.

 Computer scientists are problem solvers.
 When a computer scientist receives a problem, they gather information and communicate with computers using programming languages and logic (e.g. scripting).
 They create a set of rules or instructions for the computer to execute and solve the problem.
-Read on to learn more about the importance and benefits of computer science, professional tools and resources, and how to pursue a career in computer science.
+Read on to learn more about what computer science is, the importance and benefits of computer science, professional tools and resources, and how to pursue a career in computer science.

 What are the Benefits of Computer Science?

 Most companies are tech companies in some capacity, whether it’s a brick-and-mortar retailer moving into the e-commerce space or using an app to get your favorite food delivered to your door, computer science technology has improved our access so that almost anything we want is at our fingertips.
 Salary may depend on experience and industry, but the U.S. Bureau of Labor Statistics (BLS) reports a median pay of $110,140 per year or $52.95 per hour.

 According to the BLS, there were 1,847,900 jobs for software developers in 2020, which includes applications and systems software developers.
 The field is expected to grow 22% between 2020 and 2030, which is more than two times faster than the average growth for the U.S. job market.